What Are the Top Complications from Truck Accidents?

 It is advisable to seek medical care immediately after an accident.
 Always document your injuries, including cuts, bruises, or bumps.

-Take pictures of injuries if possible.
+If possible, take pictures of injuries.
 If you or the passengers of your vehicle experience pain, headaches, confusion, numbness, stiffness, loss of movement, dizziness, bleeding, swelling, light sensitivity, or other strange sensations, it is imperative to see a physician as soon as possible.

 If you skip medical care at the scene of an accident but notice that symptoms outlined above show up days or weeks after, see your physician at that time, and be sure to inform them of the motor vehicle accident you experienced.